ankaAR/bestiario5e/_creatures/mastiff.md

 ### Acciones

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 4 (1d6 + 1) puntos de daño perforante.
 If the target is a creature, it must succeed on a DC 11 Strength saving throw or be knocked prone.